AlecoPB/holbertonschool-shell/basics/README.md

-4-listmorefiles lists even the hidden files on a long format 5-listfilesdigitonly lists files with used and groups IDs 6-firstdirectory creates a directory names my_first_directory on /tmp
+4-listmorefiles lists even the hidden files on a long format 5-listfilesdigitonly lists files with used and groups IDs 6-firstdirectory creates a directory names my_first_directory on /tmp 7-movethatfile moves a file from tmp to my_first_directory